Soumi-GhoshN/jcms.github.io/index.markdown

   {% endfor %}
 </ul>

-Check out [here](./fullCalendar.html) the complete list of the JCMS events for 2022/2023!
+Check out [here](./fullCalendar.html) the complete list of the JCMS events!

 ## Where